Frequently Asked Questions

-I want to go off grid, can I?
+I want to go Off-Grid, can I?

-Off-Grid is an entirely different affair than solar with batteries.
+Yes, but Off-Grid is an entirely different affair than solar with batteries.
 An off-grid system has to be carefully designed to meet the energy demand of the house.
 There is no grid to help if more power is needed than available.

 Generally, an Off-Grid system will have several days worth of battery storage built-in.
 This ensures power will still be available after a few days of bad weather.

 A backup generator is usually built into the system.
 If you already have a grid connection, it’s more economical to stay connected and install solar with a smaller battery, than go off-grid.
 If you are far away from a grid connection, it probably makes sense to go off-grid, rather than pay to get mains power there.

 Talk to us about this.
 We can help you make the right decision.

 What will be the return on investment on my solar panels?